How to start a food truck business

 • What types of cuisine folks are already buying

-Don’t be put off if you see lots of other food trucks doing the same thing.
+Don’t be put off if you see lots of other food truck operators doing the same thing.
 This is a clear indication that demand already exists – it’s just a matter of carving out your niche.

 2. Determine costs and secure funding